 In April 2019, the Asset Management Company established the Sustainability Policy, as a basic policy.
 Based on this policy, we are implementing ESG initiatives in our day-to-day operations.

-In December 2021, by the support for the recommendations of the Climate-Related Financial Information Task Force (TCFD), the Investent Corporation has identified materiality, risks, and opportunities and analyzed and evaluated them, and set KPIs for the Corporation.
-We will continue to expand information disclosure and respond to climate change based on scenario analysis.
+In December 2021, by the support for the recommendations of the Climate-Related Financial Information Task Force (TCFD), the Investment Corporation has identified materiality, risks, and opportunities and analyzed and evaluated them, and set KPIs for the Corporation.